AaronLaw/my-setting/Raspberry Pi setup notes.md

 ### Speed up Django
 2014-09-17:
 My django apps respond slowly.
+The user experence is [bad] (http://ihower.tw/rails4/performance.html).

 There are ways to speed it up:

 # overclock the Pi
 # optimize the code
 # optimize the database
-# use cache (cache the view/page, or cache the ORM/database)
+# caching (cache the view/page, or cache the ORM/database object)

 Tools for benchmark website performance: http://webwait.com/ED

+Tools for profiling django see Django Documentation: profiling | performance |optimization

 For 1:

     sudo raspi-config

+For 2:

+Reduce the times of queries, or group many queries into one.
+Redesign the relation between models help a lot.
+But the labourhood is not worthy.

 For 3:

 @see Replace MySQL with MariaDB.
 Or to reduce the SQL queries.
 Or to ensure there is index on table.
+Compicated relations do hurt.

 For 4: